 If you struggled with the initial test job, or you change your mind or a new opportunity opens up that leads you to test a different service, that’s fantastic – testing and learning is the goal at this stage, even if you change services two or three times.

-Ideally, you should complete at least ten test projects to really get a feel for what it is like to work with customers and your contractors.
+Ideally, you should complete at least five test projects to really get a feel for what it is like to work with customers and contractors.
 You need to discover all the variables that you can only learn about by actually completing jobs.

 - What do your clients really want and how can you over-deliver to them